 - Fresh parsley, finely chopped

 - Over medium heat, in a saucepan with extra virgin olive oil, sautè the onions, carrots, celery and tomatoes.
-After tossing for 10 minutes, add the lentils and rice.
-Toast for 3 minutes.
+After tossing together for about 10 minutes, add the lentils and rice then toast for 3 minutes.

-- Pour half of the hot broth in the saucepan and simmer on low flame.
+- Pour half of the hot broth in the saucepan, let it boil then simmer on low heat.

-- Keep on ladling small amounts of hot broth while cooking.
+- Keep on ladling the remaining hot broth gradually while cooking.
 Stir frequently to avoid sticking to the pan.

 - When the risotto is cooked, after about 17 minutes, and has a creamy consistency, turn off the fire.

 - Add the Parmesan (adjust according to your taste) and the parsley then drizzle with extra virgin olive oil.